fmcyamwe/comp4104A1/README.txt

  files.

  -Eclipse is necessary to run this assignment (with the 'Build Automatically' option checked in the 'Project' menu from the menu bar) as we didn't provide a separate Java makefile.
+The HP labs default workspace settings are required (specifically we're testing in HP 4115).

  -The Eclipse project java compiler settings need to be set to use 1.7 (it is already set up that way but if you wanted to just import the source files only and not the entire project then make sure you're using 1.7).